What is Thigh Strain?

-The thigh comprises of three muscle group namely Quadriceps at the front, Hamstrings at the back and the adductors on the inner aspect of thigh.
+The Thigh comprises three muscle groups namely the Quadriceps at the front, Hamstrings at the back, and Adductors on the inner aspect of the thigh.

-The overstretching of thigh muscle fibers is referred to as “thigh strain”, mainly the quadriceps muscle is involved so also know as quads strain.
-As a result of overstretching the muscle fibers can be torn to varying degrees ranging from minor strain to full thickness tear.
+The overstretching of thigh muscle fibers is referred to as “Thigh Strain”, mainly the Quadriceps muscle is involved so also know as quads strain.
+As a result of overstretching the muscle fibers can be torn to varying degrees ranging from a minor strain to a full-thickness tear.

 - History of thigh strain/tear without adequate rehabilitation

-- Pain during activities that involves the affected thigh muscle, e.g. walking, stair climbing, sit to stand, kicking.
+- Pain during activities that involve the affected thigh muscle, e.g. walking, stair climbing, sit to stand, kicking.